How To Not Lose Yourself In A Relationship: 8 Ways To Avoid Losing Yourself In A Relationship

 4. HAVE HEALTHY BOUNDARIES

 A communication boundary in a relationship can, for instance, dictate how frequently your significant other can text you while you are at work.
 If your partner continues to text you while you are at work, you may become agitated and resentful, and trying to talk yourself out of your feelings will not help you or your partner stay healthy and strong.
-Therefore, you should be honest about how frequently you are comfortable receiving texts during your working hours.
+Therefore, you should be honest about how frequently you are comfortable receiving texts during working hours.

 5. HAVE YOUR OWN GOALS